Star

 A flood of civilian refugees flee the

 fighting occurring in Romulan space.
-Many settle in refugee camps on the

-Federation side of the Neutral Zone.
+Many settle in refugee camps on the Federation side of the Neutral

-Others travel as far as the Typhon Sector and
+Zone.
+Others travel as far as the Typhon Sector and start arriving at Federation Starbase 719.

 (“Deadly Ambitions”)